Shreyas0047/Urban-Pulse-Ai/README.md

 - Runs AI analysis through Flask when available.
 - Falls back to local deterministic analysis if the AI service is unavailable.
 - Stores AI provenance and status history with the complaint.
+- Stores routing and emergency broadcast audit metadata when applicable.

 </details>